manpan/manos-academic-website/_pages/miscellaneous.md

 I teach Information Security to second-year undergraduate students at the School of Computing and Mathematical Sciences.
 Specifically, I cover the fundamental concepts of cyber risk assessment, threats, cyber risk management, and security economics in my portion of the module.

-To ensure that both my students and I stay current with the latest trends in the cyber domain, I place a strong emphasis on research-informed teaching.
-I regularly update my teaching materials with the latest insights from industry and the latest literature in the field.
+To ensure that my students and I remain up-to-date with the latest trends in the rapidly evolving field of cybersecurity, I place a strong emphasis on research-informed teaching.
+To do this, I regularly consult industry experts and academic literature to gather insights on emerging cyber threats, new security technologies, and best practices in cyber risk management.

-Through this approach, I aim to prepare my students for their future careers in the industry by equipping them with the most up-to-date knowledge and skills.
-Additionally, my teaching approach also provides my students with a taste of the exciting world of cyber security research, which may inspire them to pursue a PhD.
+I also use a variety of methods to integrate this information into my lectures and course materials.
+For example, I incorporate real-world case studies and examples into my lessons to help students understand the practical implications of cybersecurity concepts.
+I also encourage class discussions and debates on current events and emerging issues in cybersecurity to help students develop critical thinking skills and stay engaged with the subject matter.

+By prioritizing research-informed teaching, I have seen my students develop a deeper understanding of cybersecurity and its role in the modern business landscape.
+They are better equipped to analyze and evaluate cyber risks, identify vulnerabilities, and implement effective security strategies.
+Ultimately, this approach prepares them to be successful cybersecurity professionals who are well-equipped to address the ever-changing landscape of cyber threats.

 My teaching experience includes:
 - Information Security, University of Greenwich, Fall Semester, BSc/Year 2 (2019-Present).